robinsao/solidstore/README.md

 # Shutdown
 docker compose -f compose.dev.yaml down

+# Then run your frontend and backend separately on your host machine
 ```

+**_Note: Always stop `compose` with Ctrl+C once for graceful shutdowns instead of pressing Ctrl+C multiple times_**

+The dev environment doesn't run the frontend and backend as containers.
+Next.js v16 doesn't recommend that.
+Express.js could run as a container with hot reloading; however, on Windows, I've tested different hot reload packages like nodemon, ts-node-dev, etc. and they seem to have problems emulating Unix process signals (SIGTERM, SIGINT, SIGKILL, etc).
+So, for now, hot reloading isn't available in the backend; it's run with plain `ts-node`.

 The client should be accessible on `https://localhost:5213` and the server on `https://localhost:5313` regardless if you're running in the normal environment or development environment.